Montrose comes up short in 4A boys title game

-COLORADO SPINGS – History will have to wait at least another year for the Montrose High School boys basketball team.
+COLORADO SPRINGS — History will have to wait at least another year for the Montrose High School boys basketball team.

 The Indians, trying to win their inaugural state boys basketball championship in school history, unraveled in the second half against Mead, losing 68-44 in the Class 4A state championship game Sunday evening at the Broadmoor World Arena.